 This means that your organization stays in control, gets complete visibility and consistency across processes, increases operational efficiency, while employees enhance productivity and organizations.

-- Step 1: Understand what a Meeting Management Solution can do
+- Step 1: Understand what a Meeting Management Software can do

 A robust platform will integrate seamlessly and be available within the tools you already use most for everyday planning, such as Outlook, Office 365, or Google Calendar.
 Users can search for and book rooms based on availability, number of meeting attendees, purpose of the meeting, and in-room resources.